Mission, Vision, Values

 - Enhancing the capacity of current public health professionals and infrastructure to respond to public health challenges through specialized training and educational opportunities designed to address the evolving needs of the public health system

-- Promoting the importance of the basic sciences in developing solutions to emerging public health problems, through the research conducted at the Center for Cancer Genomics and at the Wadsworth Center, NYS Department of Health
+- Promoting the importance of the basic sciences in developing solutions to emerging public health problems, through the research conducted at the Cancer Research Center and at the Wadsworth Center, NYS Department of Health

 - Training and empowering public health leaders throughout the region to more effectively direct the work of public health practice